ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 To begin, complete all of the fields under the **Virtual servers** section.
 If you select more than one instance, you are presented with additional options.

   The total due per month is dynamically updated in the **Order Summary** based on your selections.
-You can easily create a cost-effective {{site.data.keyword.powerSys_notm}} instance that satisfies your business needs.
+You can easily create a cost-effective Power Systems Virtual Server instance that satisfies your business needs.
   {: tip}

   ![Creating a power virtual server instance](./images/console-create-virtual-instance.png "Creating a power virtual server instance"){: caption="Figure 2.
 Creating a Power Systems Virtual Server instance" caption-side="bottom"}